sfeir-open-source/sfeir-school-nodejs/docs/markdown/05-api/12-streams-api.md

-# Les API: require('stream')
+# API: require('stream')

-* Héritent aussi de `EventEmitter`
+* Also inherit from `EventEmitter`
-* Efficace en mémoire : pas besoin de charger de grande quantité de données en mémoire pour les traiter.
+* Memory efficient: no need to load large amounts of data into memory to process them.
-* Efficace en temps : On commence à traiter la donnée avant que tout ne soit chargé.
+* Time efficient: We start processing the data before everything is loaded.
-* Indispensables pour traiter des fichiers volumineux.
+* Indispensable for processing large files.

 Notes:
-Limites de mémoire : 2GO
+Limits memory : 2GO

 https://nodejs.org/api/stream.html
 <!-- .element: class="credits" -->